 The Department's IT Systems include functionality to enable Providers to manually request payment where they are unable to process the claim using standard functionality, but they consider an Outcome should be payable.
-For information on how to request a manual claim, the circumstances where it is appropriate and what evidence is required, please refer to the Manual Claim Provider Advice.
+For information on how to request a Manual Claim, the circumstances where it is appropriate and what evidence is required, please refer to the Transition to Work Manual Claims Provider Advice.